CaptainSapphire/PH-s-Blog/_posts/2025-01-10-a-year-ago-today.md

 ```

 ## Final Thoughts
-I appreciate what January was then, and I appreciate what January will be now.
+Today, I appreciate what January was then, and I appreciate what January will be now.
+To the new year!<br><br>
+...and thank you for reading :)